 When you activate the plugin, you should find its menu link, under ”Settings”, in your WordPress admin area, as the following screenshot example.

 Now, you will get some options to use.
 I recommend checking only the minor versions update for WordPress.
-Of course, you can enable updating all the version, even, if they’re major updates, but, if one of your plugins is not updated for any reason, it can break the whole site.
+Of course, you can enable updating all the version, even, if they’re a major updates, but, if one of your plugins is not updated for any reason, it can break the whole site.

 So, for that, it’s better to update WordPress, when small changes, are the update.